 Elayne is in Caemlyn doing what she does best: putting herself in harms way without help or contingency plans.
 Her luck is just a hare behind Mat’s.
 Seriously.
 She disguises herself as a Forsaken and visits one of the Black Ajah she has imprisoned in the palace.
 She does so to get information, but during her visit two Black Sisters come to free the one she is interrogating along with Mellar.
-Elayne fights off a few because she has Mat’s medallion with her.
+Elayne fights off a few Black Ajah simply because she has Mat’s medallion with her protecting her from their attacks.
 She made a deal with Mat which I will discuss in a moment.
 She lucks out and is able to escape with a broken collar bone and a stab wound to the side by Mellar.
-Luckily, her babies are harmed in this attack.
+Luckily, her babies are not harmed in this attack.
 Mellar kills the three Black Ajah when they become incapacitated.
-He does this to prevent them being recaptured and because he is evil.
+He does this to prevent them from being recaptured and because he is evil.
 He then escapes with one of the copies of Mat’s medallion that Elayne had made.
 Elayne is rescued and Healed.

 She had Mat’s medallion because she struck a deal with him.
 She gave him access to Andor’s resources to build the dragons, which are canons, and in return he let her borrow the medallion to study for a few days.
 She tried replicating it, but couldn’t get an exact duplicate.
 She plans to make enough of the lesser version to give to all her troops because this lesser version protects the wearer from minor weaves of the One Power.
 It also prevents anyone who wears it from using the One Power.

 Some information Elayne got from the Black Ajah before her ruse was discovered included the plan of a large scale attack on Caemlyn.
 This leads Elayne to increase the speed of production for the dragon canons.
-When Perrin arrives to the city, Elayne is reunited with Galad and Morgase.
-Morgase then becomes an important advisor to her.
+When Perrin arrives in the city, Elayne is reunited with Galad and Morgase.
+Morgase then becomes an important adviser to her.

-Lastly for Elayne, she delicately maneuvers in a risky way, but is rewarded a somewhat easy ascension to the Sun Throne in Cairhein.
+Lastly for Elayne, she delicately maneuvers with high risk but is rewarded a somewhat easy ascension to the Sun Throne in Cairhien.
 We last see her going to the Field of Merrilor to meet with Rand and all the other armies.

 Will this vision come to pass?
 Will Aviendha be able to avoid it?
 Will Mat or Tuon or Rand be able to prevent it?

-This shows the future of the Aiel, but of other nations as well.
+This shows the future of the Aiel and the other nations as well.
 This is the world after Rand defeats the Dark One, but it is still full of strife.
 People still fight each other and fail to unite.
 The Seanchan need to be dealt with before or after the Last Battle.
 Is Rand going to kneel before Tuon as the Seanchan prophecy states?
 Will he be blind when it happens?
-I honestly hope not, but I’ll have to find out.
+I honestly hope not, but I’ll have to read and find out.

 Okay.
 Mat is the last character left.
 He is waiting outside of Caemlyn as per his agreement with Verin.
 He finds out the gholam is there too and has been tracking him.
-It attacks him and reveals it has a new owner that gave it free reign to kill those close to Mat.
-He sleeps in different places each night to avoid the gholam.
+It attacks him and reveals it has a new owner that gave it free reign to kill those close to Mat, who sleeps in different places each night to avoid the gholam.

 Mat strikes the bargain with Elayne and goes without his medallion for a few days.
 Thom and Elayne have a nice reunion and Elayne gives Thom a request to become the official court bard.
 It includes a pardon for all past crimes and his exile (which we still don’t know what he did).